raynamharris/DissociationTest/markdownfiles/04_Cembrowski.md

 ![](../figures/04_Cembrowski/edgeR-1.png)

-This gene has the smalled pvalue of any in the DESeq model.
-It nicely shows the dyanmic range of a gene's expression from roughly 1,000 to 20,000 counts.

     dds <- DESeqDataSetFromMatrix(countData = countData,
                                   colData = colData,
                                   design = ~ Region + Location + Region * Location )